 Our Conclusion

-In most cases, we recommend professional bat care to reduce the risk of harm to you or your home, keeping both your loved ones and your bat neighbors safe.
+In most cases, we recommend professional bat exclusion to reduce the risk of harm to you or your home, keeping both your loved ones and your bat neighbors safe.
 We recommend Terminix for its competitive pricing, live chat features, and widespread availability.
 We also consider Orkin a top provider thanks to its long history in the industry and money-back guarantee.
-You may want to request free quotes from both companies to find the best provider and price for your home.
+Request free quotes from both companies to find the best provider and price for your home.

 Frequently Asked Questions About Bat Removal